cosmos/security/README.md

 # Security

-To report a Security issue, please use the supported channels in the [SECURITY_WITHBOUNTY.md](SECURITY_WITHBOUNTY.md) file.
+To report a security issue, please use the project's instructions for reporting a security issue.
 This repository is a read-only mirror.

 ## Project Templates